samjaninf/OFN-User-Guide---Master/hubs-set-up-guide.md

 10) [View reports](/reports.md).
 You may use the reports to generate packing sheets, invoices and or mailing lists.

-## Advanced features that are helpful for producers with shops.
+%accordion%Advanced features that are helpful for producers with shops.%accordion%
 - [Embedding your shop](/embedded-shopfronts.md) into your own website.
 - [Pricing irregular items such as meat](/pricing-irregular-indivisible-meat-items.md)
 - [Opening more than one order cycle](/opening-more-than-one-order-cycle.md).

+%/accordion%